pkriengsiri/portfolio/README.md

 ## Description

 This application is a personal portfolio website written using JavaScript, HTML, and React.
 The Bootstrap CSS framework was used for page styling.
-Routing is handled via React Router Dom BrowserRouter
+Routing is handled via React Router.

 ## Installation